-For the evaluations of the responder analysis, the pharmaceutical company only considered time points with a return rate \geq 70% in both treatment groups, so that available data of a period of about one year were not considered.
+For the evaluations of the responder analysis, the pharmaceutical company considered time points with a return rate \geq 70% in both treatment groups, so that available data of a period of about one year were not considered.

-For the evaluations on mean changes, the pharmaceutical company only considers time points with a return rate \geq 70% in both treatment groups and a change from baseline for at least 10% of the patients in both treatment groups.
+For the mean change evaluations, the pharmaceutical company considers time points with a return rate \geq 70% in both treatment groups and a change from baseline for at least 10% of patients in both treatment groups.